VIKAS9793/KrishiRakshak-2.0/docs/journey.md

 If this tool helps even one farmer avoid losing a season, I will consider it a success.

-I built KrishiRakshak **not to impress judges**,
+I built KrishiSahayak **not to impress judges**,
 but to serve those who don’t get judged at all.

 **— Vikas Sahani**
-Botany Grad | FinServ Professional | Builder of KrishiRakshak
+Botany Grad | FinServ Professional | Builder of KrishiSahayak